 A day or two later we answered roll call from yet another new petty officer.

-“It’s pronounced Fer-GOOSE-n, man!” the corpsman said in an intimidating basso.
+“It’s Fer-GOOSE-n, man!” the corpsman said in an intimidating basso.

 Barry and I grinned at each other.

-The following day, the stocky yeoman delivered a fresh pile of anticipated yet dreaded manilla envelopes.
+The following day, the stocky yeoman delivered a fresh stack of anticipated yet dreaded manilla envelopes.

 “Fer-GOOSE-n!” said the same petty officer.